Greensboro Defective Medical Devices Lawyer

 If you are injured by a defective medical device, you may be entitled to compensation.
-At Auger & Auger, we have over 26 years of experience representing victims of defective medical devices.
+At Auger & Auger Accident and Injury Lawyers, we have over 26 years of experience representing victims of defective medical devices.
 We may be able to hold a few different parties accountable, from the manufacturer of the device to the doctor who used it.

 In most cases, the manufacturer is held accountable for the defective medical device.
 However, in some cases, the retailer or the distributor of the device can also be held liable.
 No matter who is held responsible, North Carolina uses the same standards of evidence and proof for these defective products and it does negligence in nearly every other personal injury case.

 - The responsible party had a duty of care, which in this case means they were required to create medical devices that are safe to use

 - That party breached their duty of care, which may mean the device was designed, manufactured or marketed improperly

 - You were injured directly because of the device